richapurba/richapurba/README.md

 ### Favourite quotes
 - 🌱 HURT in private, HEAL in silence, SHINE in public
 - 🔭 If you are the smartest in the room, then you must be in the wrong room.
-- 👯 If you can't explain it to a 6-year-old kid, then you must not really understand it
+- 👯 If you can't explain something to a 6-year-old kid, then you must not really understand it

 ### Languages and Tools: